Dzhuzha/drawing-studying/README.md

 For more comfortable new TraceSymbol creation, there is some Gizmo visualisations of GuideLines and its order in Unity Editor.

 NOTES:
-- Because the task scope is to check competencies of employee, and because small project size and different thoughts about usage of external plugins and frameworks as Extenject) or DOTWeen, this project does not contain it.
+- Because the task scope is to check competencies of employee, and because of small project size and different thoughts about usage of external plugins and frameworks as Extenject or DOTWeen, this project does not contain it.
 But in my opinion, if we want to extend this project or it's content - using of some kind of DependencyInjection is a good decision.
 As well as more interactive animations, more animations with some unified approach of it's creation.
 - In the task materials there were not Background sprite for the menu scene, so I made similar one on my own, so final visualisation of background is a little bit different from the refference.
 - Test task require project to be compatible with Iphone 12 and Ipad4.
 I don't have MAC OS, so I built and test it on Android/Windows and with built in device Simulator.